MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

     The Help menu and the tooltips provide context-sensitive links to Help articles with more information.

-Apps and other extensions are expected to follow the same model by applying tooltips to controls on page objects, and by providing links to Help for their functionality.
+Apps, extensions, and customizations are expected to follow the same model by applying tooltips to controls on page objects, and by providing links to Help for their functionality.
 For more information about customizing and extending the user assistance, see [Configure the Help Experience](deployment/configure-help.md).

 In this article, we'll talk about the user assistance model itself and what it does.